abstratt/textuml/docs/behavior.md

 -   mdd.enableExtensions=true
 -   mdd.enableLibraries=true

-Attaching behavior to an operation:
+Attaching behavior to an operation
 -----------

 Just attach a begin/end block to it.